vials for COVID-19 screening

 What if I have symptoms?

-Pick up a testing kit on campus.
-You can also request free at-home tests delivered through the mail to keep available for convenient testing or to use when you develop symptoms.
+You can request free at-home tests delivered through the mail to keep available for convenient testing or to use when you develop symptoms.
 If you are looking for more testing options, visit other testing sites in Yolo county or find more testing options in California.

 Testing rollout: From student move-in to Davis community